Assure Women’s Center

 Considering a blood test?
 Having blood drawn is definitely accurate for all women.

 Almost every week, someone comes to Assure Women’s Center and tells us that urine pregnancy tests do not work for them.
-They tell us of previous pregnancies that didn’t show up on a pregnancy test until they were a few months along, or that a similar situation happened to other family members.
+They tell us of previous pregnancies that didn’t show up on a pregnancy test until they were a few months along, or that a similar situation happened to other family members or friends.
 This caused us to do some research to find out if there truly was a segment of the population for whom urine pregnancy tests simply do not work.

 In our research (and we went to quite a few medical websites) we fully expected to find that a certain percentage of women just can’t use urine tests; that, for various reasons, they need to have blood drawn for accurate results.
 Actually, what we discovered is that almost 100% of all women should have an accurate result with a urine test when their period is at least two weeks late.